How FusionTime Works

 The above illustration is a flow diagram which defines the following:

-Source data transfered to the browser in JSON/2D array format from the data source.
+- Source data fetched to the browser in JSON/2D array format from the data source like WebService, Databases, etc.

 DataStoreand load your data to create the root

 DataTableis then fed to the chart renderer along with chart configurations to render the chart.

 - Alternatively, you can also apply data operations on the root

 - You can then feed the derived

 DataTableto the chart renderer along with chart configurations to render the chart.